parosen/Geo-SInC/EarthScope2023/2.2_TOPS_Data_Processing/README.md

 # TOPS Data Processing
-2022 InSAR Processing and Time-Series Analysis for Geophysical Applications: ISCE, ARIA-Tools, and MintPy

-Instructors: Heresh Fattahi, Eric Fielding, Gareth Funning, Alex Lewandowski, Franz Meyer, Paul Rosen, Simran Sangha, Forrest William, Zhang Yunjun

-TA’s: Niloufar Abolfathian, Becca Bussard, Brett Buzzanga, Emre Havazali

-ISCE Version: v2.6

-MintPy Version: v1.4.1
+**Resource:**

++ topsApp.ipynb
-Resource: topsApp.ipynb, dloadOrbits.py
++ dloadOrbits.py

-Expected Outcome: Learning outcome: An ability to run topsApp.py, understand how to get help, how to step through the workflow, how to alter meaningful parameters, and how to evaluate the results for whether things worked well or not.
+**Expected Outcome:** Learning outcome: An ability to run topsApp.py, understand how to get help, how to step through the workflow, how to alter meaningful parameters, and how to evaluate the results for whether things worked well or not.

-Assessment: Assessment: Homework #1 on running TOPSApp
+**Assessment:** Homework #1 on running TOPSApp